KollihTheGuruh/GuruhTech_Coding/Live_score/README.md

 ## Dependencies

-'Make sure you have the required Python libraries installed.
-You can install them using:'
+Make sure you have the required Python libraries installed.
+You can install them using:

 ```bash
 pip install livescore_api tabulate Jinja2
 ```

-#Usage
+# Usage
-#Run the Python script to fetch live match data and generate the HTML file:
+Run the Python script to fetch live match data and generate the HTML file:

 ```bash
 python3 live_score.py